 Whenever you cancel a credit card, there is a chance that you could hurt your credit score in a couple of ways.
 The most immediate way that you could impact your credit score is via your utilization.

 Utilization is how much of your overall credit limit that you are currently using.
-So for example if you had an overall credit limit of $50,000 and you were currently in debt $25,000 dollars, then you would have a utilization of 50%.
+So for example if you had an overall credit limit of $50,000 and you were currently in debt $25,000, then you would have a utilization of 50%.
 Generally, you want to keep your utilization at at least 30% or below although I recommend to keep it at 5% to 10%.

 When you cancel your card you are removing credit lines and that could increase your utilization and thus hurt your credit score.
-So you really need to be mindful about what affect that your cancellation will have on your available credit.
+So you really need to be mindful about what effect that your cancellation will have on your available credit.

 Something that you can do to prevent the damage done by this is to ask American Express if you can transfer credit from one credit card to another.
 In that case, you can transfer a good portion of that credit line and keep it alive so that you only end up losing a small amount of available credit.